 In March 2017, I created an Orchidarium, complete with an automated misting unit, LED lights, and fans, to house some of my miniature orchids and provide them with automatic care.
 In this update you can see how these automated features have performed over the past year, and you can also discover how the plants inside this Orchidarium have grown and developed.
 I am just so excited to be able to show you the deliciously scented flowers of Phalaenopsis honghenensis!
 I am thrilled to be able to share with you the cute, characterful inflorescences produced by Phalaenopsis parishii, Phalaenopsis lobbii, and Phalaenopsis lobbii f. flavilabia!
 I’d also love to show you the prolific flowering of Stelis muscifera and Masdevallia decumana.
-I also want to let you know about a wonderfully floriferous terrarium and vivarium plant: Chirita tamiana.
+I also want to let you know about a wonderfully floriferous terrarium and vivarium plant: Deinostigma tamiana.
 I have some elegant Restrepia flowers and more Phalaenopsis flowers I’d love you to see too!

 Firstly, I will explain how the equipment I purchased has performed over the past year, I’ll also tell you about the insects that are living inside this Orchidarium, then I will take you on a tour of this Orchidarium, when I’ll show you every one of the plants that are currently growing inside this Orchidarium!

 How was this Orchidarium created?

 If you’re wondering how this Orchidarium was built, you can read my step by step guide, which details exaactly how my Orchidarium was created.
 This guide also gives the details of all of the products I have installed inside my Orchidarium.

-If you would rather start at the beginning and read the first update I wrote for this Orchidarium, here’s a link to the first installment.
+If you would rather start at the beginning and read the first update I wrote for this Orchidarium, here’s a link to the first instalment.

 Automated Plant Care